iagoleal/iagoleal.github.io/content/posts/automata-tensor-networks.md

 0011 &\to& 1 & 0111 &\to& 0 & 1011 &\to& 0 & 1111 &\to& 1
 \end{array} $$

-And construct the matcher as
+Finally, construct the matcher with the table above as coefficients.
+Omitting zeros, it is
 $$ \bra{\mathtt{match}_N} = \bra{0011} + \bra{0110} + \bra{1001} + \bra{1100} + \bra{1111}.$$

-I suppose you can see how badly this grows with the string length.
+I suppose you can see how badly this process grows with the string length.

 The Vector Dynamics Approach
 ============================